Blog

 Item Details

-Features Among the largest in the Kanto region.
-Blues session held first Friday of every month
+Features One of the largest in the Kanto region.
+Blues session held every first Friday of the month

 URL https://jammers.jp/

-With a capacity of approximately 300, it boasts one of the largest spaces in the North Kanto region.
-It serves as the core live house in Takasaki's music scene, accommodating everything from large-scale events to indie booking shows.
-A regular blues session is held on the first Friday night of every month, drawing guitarists, keyboardists, and bassists.
-Drop-in participation is welcome, making it easy for newcomers to join.
+With a capacity of about 300, this is one of the largest live houses in the Kanto region.
+It's the core of Takasaki's music scene, handling everything from large events to independent band booking shows.
+A regular blues session is held every first Friday night, where guitarists, keyboardists, and bassists gather.
+Walk-ins are welcome, making it easy for newcomers to participate.

 3. GUNMA SUNBURST